KeckObservatory/mKTL/doc/configuration.rst

 		to apply continuity (such as clearing local cache) when a remotely-served configuration block changes.

+**alias**	A recognizable identifier for this daemon.
+This
+		alias is optional, and is used as an alternate representation for the UUID.
+For example, if a daemon provides built-in items, the keys are based on the UUID, which is not necessarily human-readable; the alias provides an alternate
+		way to build the key such that the results are more approachable.

 **provenance**	The chain of handling for this configuration
 		block.
 The provenance is a sequence, listing every daemon between the client and the original source